Tags | #chrome, #security | Date | |

 .

-Unlike before, the code was changed explicitly due to growing concern around the growing popularity of being able to bypass SSL warnings in Chrome.
+Unlike before, the code was changed explicitly due to concern around the growing popularity of being able to bypass SSL warnings in Chrome using the bypass code.

 The security interstitial bypass keyword hasn’t changed in two years and awareness of the bypass has been increased in blogs and social media.
 Rotate the keyword to help prevent misuse.